jakubtomas/jakubtomas.github.io/README.md

 I’m passionate about clean code, problem solving, and building user-friendly interfaces.
 I’m always looking for opportunities to grow as a developer and work on interesting projects.

-## Last job  Angular Developer – Responsibilities / Achievements (10/2023  , 12/2025)
+## Last job  Angular Developer – Responsibilities / Achievements (10/2023  , 12/2025) SmartEmailing a.s.
+(CZ)

 Development and maintenance of a large-scale Angular application